-The question arises because there are many tax deductions that appear to provide disproportionate tax benefits to a select few.
-It's also an issue because of the cost of the tax breaks.
+Similarly, there are many tax deductions that appear to provide disproportionate tax benefits to a select few.

 Here are five tax breaks that fall into those categories.